vazco/meteor-universe-e2e/README.md

 We decided to use Chai, but if have other preferences feel free to ignore this dependency.

 Chai docs about assertion styles can be found at [chaijs.com](http://chaijs.com/guide/styles/)

+We do not accept configuration options for Chai.
+If you want to add new plugin etc. please just extend provided instance in your app.

 #### Selenium